singhsanket143/MultipromiseResolved/README.md

 Helper function to replace the inbuilt Promise.all Function

 ## Specification:
-- Preserves Order Of Results with that of the input
+- Preserves Order Of Results
 - Uses recommended ES6 features

 ## Parameters: